gatsbyjs/gatsby-functions-beta/examples/google-sheets/README.md

 1.  **Get Google Authentication Token.**

     This sample uses the google service account to authenticate into google spreadhseets api.
-To receive the proper token information, you'll need to set up an account in the <TODO> page
+To receive the proper token information, you'll need to set up an account in the [Google API Console](https://console.cloud.google.com/apis/dashboard).
     - Set up your project in the google api console.
 You can follow the instructions highlighted in Google Account Authentication tutorial [here](https://theoephraim.github.io/node-google-spreadsheet/#/getting-started/authentication)
     - Generate a service account and download the access token.
 You can follow the steps highlighted in [Account Authentication - Service Account](https://theoephraim.github.io/node-google-spreadsheet/#/getting-started/authentication?id=service-account)
     - Move the downloaded access token into `src/config/token.json`